jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
 Every year, month, and day we delay our evolution only makes our politics, economics, and culture more outdated.
 Responding to and preventing horrible events like depressions, hurricanes, climate change, wars, and pandemics like COVID-19, will only get harder if we keep using Darth Blockbuster's Industrial Age technology.

 I've heard some people say this pandemic was planned or an attack of some kind.
 Even if it was, that's all the more reason we should have been prepared for it.
-Life doesn't have an umpire who decides what's fair and let's have another chance if we fail.
+Life doesn't have an umpire who decides what's fair and let's us have another chance if we fail.
 Our country is either ready for _whatever_ comes next, or we aren't.

 And being prepared means using modern technology to it's fullest potential.